woman covering her mouth

 Severely Decayed Teeth

 If a root canal is not successful, you may need to have the tooth extracted.
-Instead of leaving a gap in your natural teeth, an implant with a false tooth can complete your smile.
+Instead of leaving a gap in your natural teeth, an implant with a prosthetic tooth can complete your smile.

 Gaps From Missing Teeth